Barath0729/File_Processing_Application/README.md

 SNS ensures that any failures are immediately reported, enabling quicker responses to issues.
 ### Seamless Integration:
 Different AWS services are integrated to form a cohesive and reliable file processing pipeline.

+### Conclusion:
+This project demonstrates how to create a robust and scalable file processing system using AWS services.
+By integrating Lambda, S3, and SNS, the system automates the validation and processing of uploaded files and ensures prompt notification of any failures.